KaueMiziara/iot-alert-system/README.md

 - Note that the first build will take some time.

-If it builds sucessfully, you may flash it into you ESP32.
+If it builds successfully, you may flash it into your ESP32.
 The following example flashes the code in a board connected to [PORT] and opens the serial monitor to check for alerts and sensor readings:

 ```bash